blakemcbride/Kiss/README.md

     build-builder
     bld develop

 In either environment, you can then go to `http://localhost:8000` within your browser to use the system.
+After that, both the front-end and the back-end code can be changed while the system is running.
+No need for additional compiles or deploys.

 The system comes with (essentially) three manuals as follows: